Integrated Gradient Correlation: a Dataset-wise Attribution Method: Motivation

-Our new framework is therefore designed to be easily integrated in research activities and transparently used in place of linear regression analysis.
-To do so, it must fulfill requirements expressed in \citet{NaselarisEncodingdecodingfMRI2011} with the following series of questions: \textquote{Does an input region of interest (ROI), contain information about some specific set of output features?
+Our method is therefore designed to be easily integrated in research activities and transparently used in place of linear regression analysis.
+To do so, it must fulfill requirements expressed in \citet{NaselarisEncodingdecodingfMRI2011} with the following questions: \textit{Does an input region of interest (ROI), contain information about some specific set of output features?
 Are there specific ROIs that contain relatively more information about a specific set of features?
-Are there specific features that are preferentially represented by a single ROI?} We then identify three main specifications: 1) a dataset-wise attribution method must permit a flexible definition of ROIs; 2) relative ROI attribution levels must allow pertinent comparisons; 3) dataset-wise attributions must enable comparisons between different features, and implicitly for identical features, but through different models.
+Are there specific features that are preferentially represented by a single ROI?} We then identify three main specifications: \textbf{1)} a \textit{dataset-wise attribution method} must permit a flexible definition of ROIs; \textbf{2)} relative ROI attributions must allow pertinent comparisons; \textbf{3)} dataset-wise attributions must enable comparisons between different features, and implicitly for identical features, but through different models.